miseeger/NBean/README.md

 #### Getting the Owner of a Bean

 It is also possible to get information about the related owner from the "n" side of the relation using the `GetOwner()` method or `GetOwner<T>()` method for Custom Beans.
-In this case it's only need to know the Kind or type of the Bean that is to get.
+In this case it is only needed to know the Kind or type of the Bean that is to retrieve.

 ```csharp
 var activity = _api.Load("Activity", 123);